brandongregory/dndhelp/src/roleplaying/epithets-for-players.md

 ---
 layout: article.njk
 meta_title: "Giving Epithets to Player Characters"
 meta_description: "Epithets are nicknames or titles that are descriptive and earned, giving players a sense of celebrity and achievement.
-Here are some guidelines on incorporating them."
+Here are some guidelines on using them."
 author: "Brandon Gregory"
 section_name: roleplaying
 tags: ['roleplaying']